A new “failure to prevent fraud” offence has been introduced as part of the Economic Crime and Corporate Transparency Act (the Act).

 The “failure to prevent” model will make it easier to prosecute organisations compared to the current position, in which an organisation will only be held liable for fraud where a “directing mind and will” has been directly involved.
 In practice, it has been very difficult to attribute liability for fraud to organisations, particularly large global groups.

-The move towards a failure to prevent offence will increase the chance of prosecutions against organisations.
+The failure to prevent offence will increase the chance of prosecutions against organisations.
 This includes an increased risk of private prosecutions being brought by individuals who are victims of fraud.

 We also envisage an increase in the number of organisations entering into deferred prosecution agreements (DPAs) in relation to failure to prevent fraud, effectively settling the case without any formal requirement to admit criminal liability.
 Once the offence is in force, organisations which identify conduct covered by the new offence will have to consider carefully the risks and benefits of a DPA, particularly given the risk of parallel civil claims.